EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 Options for the MQTT message payload:

-* We have decided that actual data can be embedded in the MQTT message (as long as it is below a certain size limit as defined in the MQTT definition).
-This should be done following the "properties" tag in the JSON schema, according to [section 7.1.7.7.](https://wmo-im.github.io/wis2-notification-message/standard/wis2-notification-message-DRAFT.html=_additional_properties) in the encoding specification.
+* radar data will not be deployd directly to the MQTT message
 * If data records are embedded in the message, also its discovery metadata must be embedded as ACDD attributes
 * If data records are embedded in the message, also its use metadata following the CF conventions must be embedded
 * In this context, it must be defined how these messages relate to BUFR files or if separate messages should be submitted for the BUFR files, etc.